MarcoRob97/Birthday-Greetings/README.md

 win32com.client enables interaction with Microsoft Outlook.
 Loading Employee Data:

-We load employee data from an Excel file ('E:\Birthday Notification\Birthdays.xlsx') into a Pandas DataFrame (df).
+We load employee data from an Excel file ('File_Location.xlsx') into a Pandas DataFrame (df).
 This data contains information such as the employee's name, email address, birth month, and birth day.
 Setting Up Outlook:

 We create a connection to the Outlook application (olApp) and the MAPI namespace (olNS).
 These are essential for sending automated emails through Outlook.